-Variable annuities allow the holder to accumulate assets for retirement on a tax-deferred basis and to participate in equity or bond market performance, in addition to receiving one of many payout options designed to provide income in retirement.
+Variable annuities allow the policyholder to accumulate assets for retirement on a tax-deferred basis and to participate in equity or bond market performance.
+Additional insurance guarantees, also referred to as riders, can be added to variable annuities, including quaranteed minimum death benefits (GMDBs) and quaranteed living benefits (GLBs).